KNazarenko/kottans_frontend/README.md

 # kottans_frontend
-Front-end course is started.
 Is's all new for me and I like it.

 A lot about **Git Tips for Beginners [here](https://www.webpagefx.com/blog/web-design/git-tips/)**
 ## Task 00: